-As mandated by House Bill 1, the University is to become a nationally recognized metropolitan research university.
-The next important step towards achieving that mandate was the Fall 2008 introduction of the 2020 Plan.
+As mandated by House Bill 1 of the 1997 General Assembly, the University is to become a nationally recognized metropolitan research university by 2020.
+The first important step towards achieving that mandate was the Fall 2008 introduction of the 2020 Plan.
 The 2020 Plan is the strategic blueprint for the University to achieve House Bill 1's mandate.
-This plan was drafted after the Board of Trustees instructed President James Ramsey to aggressively move ahead towards the next level in the University's pursuit of excellence.
+This plan was drafted after the Board of Trustees empowered President James Ramsey to aggressively move ahead towards the next level in the University's pursuit of excellence.

-The University has faced many fiscal challenges that have impacted campus operations both prior to, and subsequent to The 2020 Plan's introduction.
-The most recent recession of December 2007-June 2009 has exacerbated the decline in state general fund support.
-State appropriations in constant dollars have decreased each year from fiscal year 2008, the beginning of the recession, through the current fiscal year 2014 budget.
-The constant dollar decrease for this period is 25.8%, nearly one-quarter of fiscal year 2008 levels.
-The effect on constant dollar State Appropriation per Full-Time Equivalent (FTE) student has been even more dramatic during this period; a decrease of 31.8%.
+The University has faced many fiscal challenges that have impacted campus operations both prior to, and subsequent to, The 2020 Plan's introduction.
+The national recession of 2007 to 2009 has exacerbated the decline in state general fund support.
+State appropriations in constant dollars have decreased each year from the beginning of the recession in fiscal year 2008 through the current fiscal year 2015 budget.
+The constant dollar decrease for this period is 26.4%, over one-quarter of fiscal year 2008 levels.
+The effect on constant dollar State Appropriation per Full-Time Equivalent (FTE) student has been even more dramatic during this period-a decrease of 32.3%.

-The 2012-14 biennial budget passed by the 2012 General Assembly in May 2012 reflected a net 6.4% reduction, or \$9.7 million, in state support for the University in fiscal year 2013.
-The fiscal year 2014 budget was flat lined from fiscal year 2013.
+The 2014-16 biennial budget passed by the 2014 General Assembly in April 2014 reflected a net 1.5% reduction, or \$2.1 million, in state support for the University in fiscal year 2015.
+The fiscal year 2016 budget is flat lined from fiscal year 2015.
 The reduced state funding continues to impact daily operations.
-The University hasn't received maintenance and operation funding for new buildings in several years.
-The University has been unable to fund a permanent salary increase in three of the past six fiscal years.
+The University has not received maintenance and operation funding for new buildings in several years.

-The budgetary decisions that support and shape the fiscal year 2014 proposed budget reflect the current and foreseeable economic realities facing public higher education institutions in general and the University in particular.
+The budgetary decisions that support and shape the fiscal year 2015 budget reflect the current and foreseeable economic realities facing public higher education institutions in general and the University in particular.

-Because of the changing landscape of higher education across the United States, the University has embarked on a consultative process aimed at re-shaping and re-engineering the University.
-The "21st Century Initiative," led by the University Provost, is a broad-based, campus-wide initiative to position the University to meet not only the 2020 Plan goals, but to also address ways to better serve students and the community for decades to come.
+Due to the changing landscape of higher education across the United States, the University has embarked on a consultative process aimed at re-shaping and re-engineering the financial and physical landscape of the University.
+The "21st Century Initiative" led by the University Provost is a broad-based, campus-wide initiative to position the University to not only meet the 2020 Plan goals, but also to address ways of better serving students and the community in the future.

-This year, the annual budget focused on the University's "Upward Trajectory".
-Despite thirteen budget cuts in twelve years, the lack of maintenance and operations funding, and the dramatic shift in public policy that has, and continues to redirect funding away from higher education, the University has made tremendous progress in meeting its 2020 goals.
-The President outlined the University's successes across a myriad of key academic, research, and public service metrics, noting; "it's not just about the numbers, it's about the people."
-These successes, the result of hard work by the University's faculty, staff and students, has the University well positioned to meet House Bill 1's aggressive mandate to become a preeminent metropolitan research university.
+Again this year, the annual budget focused on the University's "Upward Trajectory".
+Despite fourteen budget cuts in fifteen years, the lack of maintenance and operations funding, and the dramatic shift in public policy that has, and continues to direct funding away from higher education, the University has made tremendous progress in meeting its 2020 goals.
+The President outlined the University's successes across a myriad of key academic, research, and public service metrics noting, "it's not just about the numbers, it's about the people."
+These successes-the result of hard work by the University's faculty, staff and students-has the University well positioned to meet House Bill 1's aggressive mandate to become a premier metropolitan research university.

-This financial report is designed to provide a general overview of the University's finances and to show the University's accountability for the money it receives.
-Questions about this report and requests for additional financial information should be directed to the Controller; University of Louisville; Louisville, KY 40292.
+This financial report is designed to provide a general overview of the Research Foundation's finances and to show the Research Foundation's accountability for the money it receives.
+Questions about this report and requests for additional financial information should be directed to the Controller, University of Louisville, Louisville, KY 40292.

-University of Louisville Research Foundation, Inc. A Component Unit of the University of Louisville Statements of Net Position As of June 30, 2013 and 2012 (In Thousands)
+University of Louisville Research Foundation, Inc. A Component Unit of the University of Louisville Statements of Net Position As of June 30, 2014 and 2013 (In Thousands)